ICTMCG/GenFEND/README.md

 The folder `/data/GossipCop/` contains the GossipCop data with real comments, the folder `data/GossipCop/bge-large-en-v1.5/` contains the extracted feature of real comments, and the folder `/data/role_virtual_comments/` contains the GossipCop data with generated comments and the corresponding extracted comment feature.

 <font color = 'red'>**Note**</font> that we only list some example instances in `train.json`, `val.json`, and `test.json`.
 You should prepare the whole dataset in the same format as example instances, and follow **STEP I** in the **How To Run** section to generate the complete dataset.

+**We could not provide the original dataset that we used because they were not collected by us and we were not authorized to dispatch them.
+Only the generated comments originated from us.
+Please visit the links provided above to obtain the original datasets.**

 # Sentence Encoder Preparation
 Download model files from [Dmeta-embedding](https://huggingface.co/DMetaSoul/Dmeta-embedding-zh/tree/main) and put them in the folder `GenFEND_release_ch/pretrained_model/Dmeta-embedding/`.